How To Spot A Startup Con

 Con men exercise power over their marks through 2 of the 6 forms of power defined in social psychologists John R. P. French and Bertram Raven 1959 Basis of Power study.
 According to Wikipedia, those two powers are:

 - Referent Power – Referent power is rooted in the affiliations we make and/or the groups and organizations we belong to.
 Our affiliation with a group and the beliefs of the group are shared to some degree.
 As Referent power emphasizes similarity, respect for an agent of influence’s superiority may be undermined by a target of influence.
 Use of this power base and its outcomes may be negative or positive.
 An agent for change motivated with a strong need for affiliation and concern of likeability will prefer this power base and will influence their leadership style.
-Ingratiation or flattery and sense of community may be used by an agent of influence to enhance their influence (Cranky Note: Volunteering for charitable causes and/or participating in religious communities).
+Ingratiation or flattery and sense of community may be used by an agent of influence to enhance their influence (Cranky Note: Volunteering for charitable causes – see this post) and/or participating in religious communities.
+Charities are great fishing holes for potential scam victims).

 Folks, it’s your money… but